followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxCalendar/5 Default Cell Template/date.md

 ===========================================================================

 <!--shortDescription-->
-Holds the Date object associated with the cell.
+The Date object associated with the cell.
 <!--/shortDescription-->

 <!--fullDescription-->